unoplatform/uno.extensions/doc/Learn/Tutorials/DependencyInjection/HowTo-DependencyInjectionSetup.md

         }
     }
     ```
-* For the dependency injection framework to handle instantiation of the service as a constructor argument, you must also register your view model with the `IServiceCollection`:
+* For the dependency injection framework to handle instantiation of the service as a constructor argument, you must also register your view model with the `IServiceCollection` (or register the view model via routing):
     ```cs
     private IHost Host { get; } = BuildAppHost();

     private static IHost BuildAppHost()
     {
         return UnoHost
             .CreateDefaultBuilder()
             .ConfigureServices(services =>
             {
                 // Register your services
 		services.AddSingleton<IProfilePictureService, ProfilePictureService>();
                 // Register view model
                 services.AddTransient<MainViewModel>();
             })
             .Build();
     }
     ```